UBIEEE/Salty_Capybara_Proposal_Example/README.md

 Matplotlib++ Heatmap(GUI): https://github.com/alandefreitas/matplotplusplus/blob/master/docs/COMPLETE_GALLERY.md#heatmap_1

 Arduino(Platform IO), C++.
 GUI: Can try Heatmap matplotlib.
-- We'll discuss the sensors later
 - Sensors have multiple inputs to the code such as bool,double,int,str types and what not.
-I just have to figure out what types come out of each.
 Sensors to code:
 - Proximity: Double?
 - Gyroscope: Double?
 To determine how much it should rotate by